The Smith and Wesson M&P 15 is one of the leaders in next-generation rifles. Read on and find out more about this versatile semi-automatic rifle!

 Overall, if you are looking for a reliable 5.56/ .223 AR-15, this is a great choice.
 Backed by Smith and Wesson’s reliable build quality, I would recommend this firearm from hunting to home defense.

-What do you think of Smith & Wesson’s M&P 15?
-Share your thoughts in the comments section below!
+What do you think of Smith & Wesson's M&P 15?
+Let us know in the comments section below!

-Editor’s Note: This post was originally published in April 2017 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 16, 2019, and has been updated for quality and relevancy.